-- Allowing concerns or allegations to go unreported - Taking unnecessary risks - Smoking, consuming alcohol or use illegal substances - Developing inappropriate relationships with children and young people, including any private communications - Making inappropriate promises to children and young people - Engaging in behaviour that is in any way abusive, including having any form of sexual contact with a child or young person. - Letting children and young people have your personal contact details (mobile number, email or postal address) or have contact with them via a personal social media account - Acting in a way that can be perceived as threatening or intrusive - Patronising, belittling children and young people or making sarcastic, insensitive, derogatory or sexually suggestive comments or gestures to, or in front of, children and young people, including sexual staring.
+- Allowing concerns or allegations to go unreported. - Taking unnecessary risks. - Smoking, consuming alcohol or use illegal substances. - Developing inappropriate relationships with children and young people, including any private communications. - Showing favouritism or forming exclusive relationships with children. - Making inappropriate promises to children and young people

+- Engaging in behaviour that is in any way abusive, including having any form of sexual contact with a child or young person. - Letting children and young people have your personal contact details (mobile number, email, or postal address) or have contact with them via a personal social media account. - Acting in a way that can be perceived as threatening or intrusive. - Patronising, belittling children and young people or making sarcastic, insensitive, derogatory or sexually suggestive comments or gestures to, or in front of, children and young people, including sexual staring.